AmudaPalani/womens-digital-emotional-footprints/README.md

    - Linux/Mac: `source .venv/bin/activate`
 4. Install required packages: `pip install -r requirements.txt`
 5. Run the Jupyter notebooks in the `notebooks` directory
-6. View results in the `output` directory
+6. Explore your personal insights in the dashboard

+## 🤝 Join the Movement
+Help us empower women everywhere:
+- Share your feedback
+- Support our development
+- Spread the word
+- Contribute to the project

-## Privacy and Ethics
+## 🔒 Privacy & Ethics
-This project uses anonymized data and follows strict privacy guidelines.
-No personally identifiable information is included or processed.
+We prioritize user privacy and data security:
+- All data is anonymized
+- Strict privacy guidelines
+- Secure data handling
+- Transparent data practices
+- User control over their data